donpowers/Tic-Tac-Toe-Client/README.md

 event, one of the requirements, the user should not be able to click more than once in the same cell.
 When I hard coded the ID(did not build it as a string), it worked as expected.
-Sometime later I learned that jquery, when passing a string does some magic behind the sceene, to determine what you are passing.
-With a little more reseach(and many hours) I learned that you can build the string inside $('#'+id+img) and it works like a charm!
-Unforunately while I was trying to figure this issue out I was working on several things at one time, trying to keep the ball moving.
+Sometime later I learned that jquery, when passing a string does some magic behind the scene, to determine what you are passing.
+With a little more research(and many hours) I learned that you can build the string inside $('#'+id+img) and it works like a charm!
+Unfortunately while I was trying to figure this issue out I was working on several things at one time, trying to keep the ball moving.
 By the time I had to merge my code back, there were more changes in many branches that I had not yet merged.
 OMG, what do I do now?
 All the